swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-17-train-the-model-on-a-kubernetes-pod.md

           cpu: "1"
           memory: "2Gi"
       nodeSelector:
-        gpu: "true"
+        gpu: "false"
 ```

-Note the `nodeSelector` parameter that will choose a node with a `gpu=true`
+Note the `nodeSelector` parameter that will choose a node with a `gpu=false`
 label.

-@todo: explain dependencies of gpu-runner.

-!!! tip

-    The python dependencies for the GPU runner are listed in the
-    requirements-freeze.txt file.
-The dependencies are installed in the Docker image
-    used by the runner.
-This speeds up the workflow execution by avoiding dependency
-    resolution and makes the workflow more reproducible.

-    To update the dependencies, run the following command:

-    pip freeze > requirements-freeze.txt

 #### Add Kubeconfig secret